 National War Memorial

-A photograph of Zehaf-Bibeau was taken by a tourist at the war memorial during the shootings.[28]
-It shows him holding the rifle and wearing a scarf over part of his face, with part of the War Memorial behind him.
+A photograph of the attack was taken by a tourist at the war memorial during the shootings.[14]
+It shows the attacker holding the rifle and wearing a scarf over part of his face, with part of the War Memorial behind him.
 Ottawa police seized the camera and then took their own photograph of the image using a cellphone.
 French-Canadian journalist William Reymond received a copy of the photograph via the Internet, anonymously, apparently a copy of a tweet originating from the Ottawa Police of the cellphone picture.
-Reymond then took a picture of the image as it was displayed on his computer monitor and posted it to Twitter a few hours later after confirming the image.[36]
-The image was re-tweeted by an ISIL sympathizer, leading to erroneous media reports that the image originated from an ISIL Twitter account.[28]
+Reymond then took a picture of the image as it was displayed on his computer monitor and posted it to Twitter a few hours later after confirming the image.[22]
+The image was re-tweeted by an ISIL sympathizer, leading to erroneous media reports that the image originated from an ISIL Twitter account.[14]

 Parliament buildings

-Zehaf-Bibeau then ran along the Hall of Honour corridor toward the Library of Parliament.
-Pursued by RCMP officers, he passed, on his left, the door to a committee room in which Canadian Prime Minister, Stephen Harper and the governing ConservativeMembers of Parliament (MPs) were meeting.
+The attacker then ran along the Hall of Honour corridor toward the Library of Parliament.
+Pursued by RCMP officers, he passed, on his left, the door to a committee room in which Canadian Prime Minister Stephen Harper and the governing ConservativeMembers of Parliament (MPs) were meeting.
 Directly opposite was the door to another caucus room, where leader of the opposition, Thomas Mulcair, and New Democratic Party MPs were gathered.
 (The Liberals, as the third party, were holding their caucus meeting in a chamber downstairs.)
-During the shooting, one bullet penetrated the outer doors to the NDP caucus room.[39]
+During the shooting, one bullet penetrated the outer doors to the NDP caucus room.[25]
 Inside their room, NDP MPs dove for cover.
-Across the hall, the RCMP placed Prime Minister Harper in a closet while Conservative MPs made a barricade at the doors, grabbing flagpoles to use as rudimentary spears.[40][41][42][43]
+Across the hall, the RCMP placed Prime Minister Harper in a closet while Conservative MPs made a barricade at the doors, grabbing flagpoles to use as rudimentary spears.[26][27][28][29]

-Finally, Zehaf-Bibeau reached an alcove by the entrance to the Library of Parliament, and hid out of sight of RCMP officers,[44] who ordered him to drop his gun and surrender.[38]
-The location of the alcove is near the office of the Sergeant-at-Arms of the House of Commons, Kevin Vickers.[45]
-Vickers, a distinguished policeman, commander and administrator with the RCMP before he joined the staff of the House of Commons in 2005,[46] retrieved his 9mm Smith & Wesson 5946handgun from a lock-box and entered the hall.
+Finally, the attacker reached an alcove by the entrance to the Library of Parliament, and hid out of sight of RCMP officers,[30] who ordered him to drop his gun and surrender.[24]
+The location of the alcove is near the office of the Sergeant-at-Arms of the House of Commons, Kevin Vickers.[31]
+Vickers, a distinguished policeman, commander and administrator with the RCMP before he joined the staff of the House of Commons in 2005,[32] retrieved his 9mm Smith & Wesson 5946handgun from a lock-box and entered the hall.

 Vickers was recorded by CBC video footage walking away from the shooting site, going to the Conservative caucus room.[24]
 Vickers explained to the Conservative caucus what had happened and reportedly said either "I put him down"[27] or "I have engaged the suspect.
 He is deceased."[37]
 According to Vickers's niece: "This is the first time in his career that he's shot anyone."[38]
 Following the shooting, Harper's RCMP security detail arrived and evacuated him, while the Parliament buildings were put into lockdown.[39]

-CorporalNathan Frank Cirillo[91] (23 December 1989 – 22 October 2014), a 24-year-old Canadian soldier, was killed.[92]
-He was a Class-A reservist[93] of The Argyll and Sutherland Highlanders of Canada from Hamilton, Ontario.
-He was, as a chosen member of the Ceremonial Guard, on sentry duty[94] at the Tomb of the Unknown Soldier at the National War Memorial when he was shot.
-Although several civilians immediately provided assistance for the wounded reservist,[95] Cirillo died in hospital later that morning.[92][96]
-Cirillo had a standard issue Colt Canada C7 rifle which, in accordance with standard practice, was unloaded.[97]
+CorporalNathan Frank Cirillo[40] (23 December 1989 – 22 October 2014), a 24-year-old Canadian soldier, was killed.[41]
+He was a Class-A reservist[42] of The Argyll and Sutherland Highlanders of Canada from Hamilton, Ontario.
+He was on sentry duty,[43] as a chosen member of the Ceremonial Guard, at the Tomb of the Unknown Soldier at the National War Memorial when he was shot.
+Cirillo had a standard issue Colt Canada C7 rifle which, in accordance with standard practice, was unloaded.[44]
+Although several civilians immediately provided assistance for the wounded reservist,[45] Cirillo died in hospital later that morning.[41][46]
+Cirillo's funeral took place a few days later.
+The procession of an estimated 4,500 military members — as well as police and emergency service members — made its way from Bayfront Park to Christ's Church Cathedral on James Street North.[47]
+Thousands of onlookers silently paid their respects all along the route.
+Members of the regiment, Cirillo's mother Kathy, and Cirillo's five-year-old son followed wearing his father's style regiment's cap observed as his flag-draped casket was carried inside.[47]
+Corporal Cirillo's remains are buried in the very middle of the military section of Woodland Cemetery in Burlington, Ontario.[48]

-Samearn Son, a House of Commons constable, was injured.
-When Zehaf-Bibeau arrived at the Centre Block, he was confronted by Son.
-Son, who was unarmed, was shot in the foot while trying to wrestle away Zehaf-Bibeau's gun.
-Son's actions caused a critical delay, allowing other security personnel to mobilize to stop Zehaf-Bibeau.[98]
-Son was treated and released by Ottawa Civic Hospital.[97]
+Samearn Son, a House of Commons constable, was shot in the foot while trying to wrestle a gun away from the perpetrator at the Centre Block, and was treated and released by Ottawa Civic Hospital.[44]
+Son's actions caused a critical delay, allowing other security personnel to mobilize before the attack.[49]
+Two other unidentified people who were injured in unspecified locations were treated and released at Ottawa Civic Hospital.[5][50]

 Aftermath